Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 the API supports being used in multiple threads, parts state they cannot and some state that the whole API mustn't be used whilst they are being called.
-So far I haven't found a reason to use these methods yet so i'm hoping I can just avoid the issue altogether.
+So far I haven't found a reason to use these methods yet so I'm hoping I can just avoid the issue altogether.
-As it stands the wrapper in its current state seems to work with my limited testing with the test AppId (480) and my own but i'm hoping to put it through some more real-world testing soon.
+As it stands the wrapper in its current state seems to work with my limited testing with the test AppId (480) and my own but I'm hoping to put it through some more real-world testing soon.

 ```rust